microsoft/Workshop-Interact-with-LLMs/Workshop instructions/04_Multimodal_interfaces.md

 You are a web designer for the Contoso Outdoor Company e-commerce website.
 Your goal is to generate the website code snippets for the homepage GUI.
 ```

 In addition, let's modify the previous query, by breaking down the instructions into smaller steps.
 This will help the model to better understand the task and generate more accurate results.
-Clear the chat history and send the following text to the chat interface:
+Clear the chat history.
+Upload the picture again and send the following text to the chat interface:

 ```
 You will generate the website GUI template for the homepage of the e-commerce website.